ramszaj513/Pneumonia-Detection-/README.md

 ## Overview
 The purpose of this project is to create a streamlit website where you can uploud an image of x-ray and the deep learning model predicts if the image depicts pneumonia.
-Additionaly a heatmap of most significant pixels is created and displayed blended with the orignial images in order to help potentional users in pnuemonia recognition
+Additionaly a heatmap of most significant pixels is created and displayed blended with the orignial image in order to help potentional users in pnuemonia recognition

 ## Project Files
 model_cnn.py - code used to generate and train a CNN model, it isn't used directly by streamlit website